PacificCommunity/ofp-sam-proper/dir_tree/README.md

 ## Recommendation

-Background reading material: [The Standard Tree Manifesto](../manifesto.md#standard-tree).
+Background reading material: the [Standard Tree Manifesto](../manifesto.md#standard-tree).

 The recommendation is to organize `data_preparation` and `model_runs` as top